ni/measurement-plugin-service-extension-example/docs/README.md

   plug-ins.
   - Example:
   [Logger service implementation](../src/json_logger/logger_service.py).

+### Note

+- Using a discovery service to dynamically resolve the service location is advantageous over using a fixed port number because it enhances flexibility and scalability.
+- Fixed port numbers can lead to conflicts and are less adaptable to changes in the network environment.
+- Dynamic resolution allows services to be relocated or scaled across different machines without requiring changes to the client configuration, ensuring more robust and maintainable deployments.

 The following **flow chart** outlines the steps required to create a user-defined service and registering it with the NI Discovery service .